SSWConsulting/SSW.People.Profiles/Paul-Neumeyer/Paul-Neumeyer.md

  Customer Benefits: **Improved project management and optimised developement processes**
  Favourite Rules: **[Rules to Better Scrum with TFS](http://rules.ssw.com.au/Management/RulesToBetterScrumUsingTFS/Pages/default.aspx)**

+Dr. Paul Neumeyer is the go to man when your project is in trouble.
+He experience with the scrum methodology and deep software experience allows him to pinpoint imporovements and help your team get back on track.

-Dr. Paul Neumeyer is enthusiastic about innovating and streamlining technology so that real value is transferred to companies around Australia.
+ Paul is enthusiastic about innovating and streamlining technology so that real value is transferred to companies around Australia.
 He has enjoyed consulting to a wide range of IT Sectors for over 10 years including the banking sector, health sector, finance and online businesses.
 His experience managing projects has lead him to focus on using the best of the Scrum and Agile methods and the results are unparalleled.

  On the technical side, he has recently lead many SharePoint 2010, and ASP.NET MVC2 projects.
 He is passionate about encrypting data and protecting it, data patterns for business intelligence and making smart automated systems.